ashleykleynhans/slack-webhook-spinnaker/README.md

 https://github.com/spinnaker/echo) microservice.

-However,  [Echo](https://github.com/spinnaker/echo) does not currently support sending notifications to various different platforms such as Discord or Telegram.
+However,  [Echo](https://github.com/spinnaker/echo) does not currently support sending notifications to various different platforms such as Discord, Telegram or Webex.

 [Echo](https://github.com/spinnaker/echo) supports a REST webhook receiver, but every single event, including Igor health checks get sent to the webhook, so it becomes